MarkLWorkman/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is when a function has everything it needs to work correctly.
+Ie if a function has to reach out to the global to access a variable and is able to do it.

 2. Study the following code, then answer the questions below.

 ```js